Check out Kathy Giori's Make magazine article Microcontrollers, Meet MicroBlocks:

 With MicroBlocks, you can build your own "real world" digital instruments, interactive jewelry, electronic games and measuring devices, all by using blocks.

-Visit the Learn section to find activity cards to that will help you get started and then explore projects involving animation, colorful LEDs, sound, servo motors, communications, remote control, Internet of Things and more.
+Visit the Learn section to find activity cards that will help you get started and then explore projects involving animation, colorful LEDs, sound, servo motors, communications, remote control, Internet of Things and more.